AdobeDocs/advertising.en/help/integrations/analytics/ids.md

 >[!NOTE]
 >
 >EF IDs are case-sensitive.
-If an [!DNL Analytics] implementation forces URL tracking to lowercase, then Adobe Advertising will not recognize the EF ID.
-This will impact Adobe Advertising bidding and reporting but has no impact on Adobe Advertising reporting within [!DNL Analytics].
+If an [!DNL Analytics] implementation forces URL tracking to lowercase, then Adobe Advertising doesn't recognize the EF ID.
+This impacts Adobe Advertising bidding and reporting but has no impact on Adobe Advertising reporting within [!DNL Analytics].

 #### [!DNL Google Ads] search ads